Top 30 Places for Local Food on Maui

 Sam Sato’s Noodles & Plate Lunches

-Definitely try the Dry Mein at Sam Sato’s, it’s one of the most popular items on their menu.
-In case you don’t already know, Dry Mein is like Chow Mein…dry noodles, char siu pork, been sprouts, green onions, dashi and shoyu, completed with Sam Sato’s famous seasoning.
+Definitely, try the Dry Mein at Sam Sato’s, it’s one of the most popular items on their menu.
+In case you don’t already know, Dry Mein is like Chow Mein…dry noodles, char siu pork, bean sprouts, green onions, dash and shoyu, completed with Sam Sato’s famous seasoning.
 Must order items at Sam Sato’s are the Dry Mein, Chow Fun, Teriyaki Beef Sticks, Plate Lunches, Kim Chee and the Sweet Lima Manju for dessert.

 Address: 1750 Wili Pa Loop, Wailuku, HI 96793

 For more information, please visit Sam Sato’s Restaurant online.

 Since 1916, the Komoda Store & Bakery has always been hands down the best donut store on Maui.
 Here in the Historic Makawao Town, residents and visitors will always enjoy delicious and timeless Hawaiian-style baked goods.
 If you’re heading Upcountry to the Haleakala Crater or to the Ali’i Kula Lavender Farm, do not miss out on this rare Maui local foodie opportunity!